DanieLeeuwner/FlowJS/README.md

 | `x`           | X coordinate of the node.
 Default 0. |
 | `y`           | Y coordinate of the node.
 Default 0. |

-The designer automatically adds its scroll position values to the provided `x` and `y` values before creating the node.

 Example of creating a node with two inputs and two outputs:

 ```js